United-Philanthropy-Forum/km-starter-kit/README.md

 command was added post install, update, and build.

 * The "united-philanthropy-forum/km_collaborative" package is added to the list of items that can pull in scaffold files.
 This allows km-collaborative the ability to push top-level useful files to all sites using it.

+* The "compile-code" script is added, which compiles the kmc base theme into css/js instead of sass.

+* The "post-drupal-scaffold-cmd" sets the permission levels for a couple of circle-build files to 755, so it can run on circle as a bash script.
+These files are also customized, along with the '.circleci/config.yml' file, to belong to the site-specific repository, instead of being pulled from the example drops repo.

 * The "km-collab-scaffold" was added to the "extras" section.
 These are configurations passed to the "scripts/composer/ScriptUpdater.php" script.